Datastreams

 Below is a brief definition of each available linked metadata group a datastream can be linked to:

 - Unit refers to the measurement units of the data (like liters, meters, etc.).
 Each unit has a name, description, symbol (like 'C' for degrees celsius), and type.
-ODM2's Units controlled vocabularies list
+Units for HydroServer are derived from ODM2's Units controlled vocabularies list for Units.

 - 0: Raw data